ignlg/heap-js/README.md

 ## Implements JavaScript style methods

+- `for (const value of heap)` directly usable as an Iterator, consumes the heap
 - `length` of the heap
 - `limit` amount of elements in the heap
 - `pop()` the top element